BYU Marriott scholarships are available to students who have been accepted into one of the programs offered by the school.

 BYU Marriott Single Parent

-BYU Marriott has several scholarships specifically donated by the Spouse Association of the school’s National Advisory Council to help single-parent undergraduate and graduate BYU Marriott students with educational expenses.
+BYU Marriott has several scholarships specifically donated by the Spouse Association of the school’s National Advisory Council to help single-parent graduate BYU Marriott students with educational expenses.
 In order to be considered for this scholarship, the following conditions must be met:

 - Applicant is a single parent (mother or father) with custody of dependent child(ren)